pmelsted/pizzly/README.md

 ```
 pizzly -k 31 --gtf index.gtf --cache index.cache.txt --align-score 2 \
-        --insert-size 250 --fasta index.fa.gz --output test output/fusion.txt
+        --insert-size 400 --fasta index.fa.gz --output test output/fusion.txt
 ```

 The parameters to set are

-* `--insert-size`, which should be the maximum insert size of the paired-end library (kallisto will estimate this from the reads)
+* `--insert-size`, which should be the maximum insert size of the paired-end library (kallisto will estimate this from the reads, default used is 400)
-* `--align-score`, the number of mismatches allowed when aligning reads to a reference transcript
+* `--align-score`, the number of mismatches allowed when aligning reads to a reference transcript (default used is 2)
+* `--cache`, if this file does not exist, pizzly will parse the GTF (which can take up to a minute or two) and store the required data in the cached file.
+If the cache file exists (if you've run pizzly previously on the same GTF file), pizzly will parse this file instead, which is much faster than parsing the GTF.

+A more sophisticated example is in the `test` directory which contains a `snakemake` workflow to index, quantify, call fusions and requantify using `kallisto` and `pizzly`.

 ### Output

-The `--output test` parameter is used as a prefix and two files are created `test.fusions.fasta` and `test.json`
+The `--output test` parameter is used as a prefix and two files are created `test.fusions.fasta` and `test.json`, this contains the filtered fusion calls.
+For unfiltered fusion calls, use the corresponding `.unfiltered` files.

 ### License